East St. Louis massacre: Black community's reaction

-The ferocious brutality of the attacks and the failure of authorities to protect civilian lives contributed to the radicalization of many blacks in St. Louis and the nation.
+The ferocious brutality of the attacks and the failure of authorities to protect civilian lives contributed to the radicalization of many Black people in St. Louis and the nation.
 Marcus Garvey, black nationalist leader of the UNIA from Jamaica, declared in a July 8 speech that the riot proved that the United States' claim to be a "dispenser of democracy" and its criticism of the Empire of Germany for human rights abuses in the Great War was hypocritical.
 Garvey called the violence "one of the bloodiest outrages against mankind" and a "wholesale massacre of our people", insisting that "This is no time for fine words, but a time to lift one's voice against the savagery of a people who claim to be the dispensers of democracy."

 In New York City on July 28, ten thousand black people marched down Fifth Avenue in a Silent Parade, protesting the East St. Louis Riot.
 They carried signs that highlighted protests about the riot.
 The march was organized by the NAACP (then based in New York), leader W. E. B. Du Bois, and groups in Harlem.
 Women and children were dressed in white; the men were dressed in black.
 The NAACP had arranged for journalists to photograph the destruction in East St. Louis left behind after the riot: houses, stores, churches, and brick warehouses were all left in ruins.
 These photographs were published in the September 1917 issue of The Crisis, the organization's magazine.